AriFordsham/GHCWiki/ghc-planning.md

 ## Awaiting attention

-This list intended to be in priority order (but of course the prorities might not be right!
+This list intended to be in priority order (but of course the priorities might not be right!)

 - **Windows installers**.
 Want to help Neil get going (see also [\#604](https://gitlab.haskell.org//ghc/ghc/issues/604)).
 - **Merge commentaries**.
 We should merge all the info from the old commentary into the new one and then remove the old one.
 - **Dynamicise flags**. `-auto-all` should be dynamic, and `-prof` too if it's easy.
 And many, many others!
-- **stdin/stdou/stderr**.
+- **stdin/stdout/stderr**.
 The initialisation should be done at startup, not when stdin/stdout/stderr are forced.
 May be tricky on Windows when we don't have a console.